The Olive Tree Metaphor

 YEHOSHUA OUR TREE OF LIFE

-Yehoshua Mashiach is the Vine, the TRUE Vine.
-The union of the human and Divine natures, and the fulness of the Spirit that is in him, resemble the root of the vine made fruitful by the moisture from a rich soil.
-Believers are branches of this Vine.
-The root is unseen, and our life is hid in Messiah; the root bears the tree, diffuses sap to it, and in Messiah are all supports and supplies.
+In him, the union of the human and Divine (Col 2:9) and the fullness of the Spirit resemble the root of the vine, drawing nourishment from rich soil.
+Believers are the branches that grow from this Vine.
+The root is unseen, just as our life is hidden in Messiah; the root supports the tree and supplies it with all it needs, illustrating how Messiah sustains all believers.